Klondike Highway Yukon Travel Guide

 25 km further north you come to Fox Lake, and Twin Lakes, 23 km before Carmacks.
 The Fox Lake Burn shows the power of a forest fire and the slow forest recovery in the North.

-Government campground with shelters and pump water are located along the way.
+Government campgrounds with shelters and pump water are located along the way.

 Carmacks offers all major services for visitors passing through.
 It has the largest grocery store between Whitehorse and Dawson, a good place to stock up and a pleasant place to stop and spend the night.